 His family are all in Pakistan and he was living in the UK on his own.
 His wife Kashifa and four children live with his mother in Pattoki, whom he will be re-joined with now further to his deportation.

 Nazir’s interest in music started from a young age when he grew up listening to Bollywood and Punjabi music.
 And his desire to sing was always something he dreamt of doing.
-Recently, Nazir said this this was a huge dream come true and couldn’t believe it was all happening so quickly.
-His family were overjoyed by the news of his song doing so well and he told Al Jazeera: “My wife is happy, my family is happy, because they know singing is my passion from my childhood hobby.
+Recently, Nazir said this was a huge dream come true and couldn’t believe it was all happening so quickly.
+His family were overjoyed by the news of his song doing so well and he told Al Jazeera: “My wife is happy, my family is happy because they know singing is my passion from my childhood hobby.
 They are saying: “Your dream is coming complete now.”

 In an interview, Nazir spoke about people wanting to come to the UK and said: “Everyone from Pakistan and India wants to come to London.
 They think life is easy here.
 It is safe and there are many more opportunities.
-In Pakistan the law and order situation is not good.
+In Pakistan, the law and order situation is not good.
 We have no good medicines, no good education, no electricity.
 The people are worried.
 You feel less safe.
 There are many unsolved murders and crimes.
 That’s what scares everyone.”

-The 31 year old singer has been making appearances in many parts of the UK.
+The 31-year-old singer has been making appearances in many parts of the UK.
 He has been on umpteen radio and television shows including Soccer AM and the BBC Asian Network.
 He was in Birmingham on the 22nd December 2012, where he was heard promoting sing his song at a well known Asian restaurant.

 Nazir tweeted on Twitter as ‘One Pound Fish’: “A big thank you everyone for buying my song my team has been amazing i cant believe it number 29 i am a market trader not star good night.”

-This is a big blow for his hopes to be a popular singer and no doubt for his record company, Warner, who were not available for comment.
+This is a big blow for his hopes to be a popular singer and no doubt for his record company, Warner, who was not available for comment.
 However, it is incredible that the singer was signed to such a big music label and promoted so heavily without any knowledge of his visa eligibility to stay in the UK and work.

 Once again we have another singer who came from South Asia who has tried to play the system and stay in the country on illegal terms.
 In January 2012, Punjabi singer Garry Sandhu was deported to India for similar reasons by the UK Border Agency.

 If Nazir sorts out his visa papers he might be allowed back into the UK but that now remains to be seen.
-Despite the massive popularity of ‘One Pound Fish’ song, it’s likely that Nazir’s rise to fame may well be short lived by his return to Pakistan.
+Despite the massive popularity of ‘One Pound Fish’ song, it’s likely that Nazir’s rise to fame may well be short-lived by his return to Pakistan.